-The Employer recognizes the Union as the sole and exclusive bargaining agent for its employees in the City of Toronto, save and except supervisors, persons above the rank of supervisor, members of the academic staff, professional librarians, Human Resources personnel, Executive Assistant to the Bursar, Executive Assistant to the President, Administrative Assistant, Office of the President, Payroll Accountant, Administrative Assistant to the Director, Continuing Education, Executive Assistant to the Praeses, PIMS, Executive Assistant to the Principal, Executive Assistant to the Dean of Theology, persons regularly employed for not more than twenty-four hours per week and students employed during the school vacation period.
+The Employer recognizes the Union as the sole and exclusive bargaining agent for its employees in the City of Toronto, save and except supervisors, persons above the rank of supervisor, members of the academic staff, professional librarians, Human Resources personnel, Executive Assistant to the Bursar, Executive Assistant to the President, Administrative Assistant, Office of the President, Payroll Accountant, Executive Assistant to the Director, Continuing Education, Executive Assistant to the Praeses, PIMS, Executive Assistant to the Principal, Executive Assistant to the Dean of Theology, persons regularly employed for not more than twenty-four hours per week and students employed during the school vacation period.

-No employee who has successfully completed their probationary period will be laid off from the bargaining unit as a direct result of contracting out.
+No employee who is currently serving or has successfully completed their probationary period will be either terminated or laid off from the bargaining unit as a direct result of contracting out.